Western Sydney University: Complementary medicine

 Early in 2016, some controversy surrounding the university's full support of complementary medicine and the university's alleged spying on employees who lodge complaints in good faith emerged in the press.
 An employee, as well as eminent scientists, criticised the support of the university for complementary medicines such as homeopathy, acupuncture, TCM, and energy healing.
 The main controversial aspect was the continued support of these pseudo-scientific fields in exchange for continued funding from the naturopathic Jacka Foundation of Natural Therapies.

 The National Institute of Complementary Medicine (NICM), a part of Western Sydney University, won the Bent Spoon Award in November 2017.
 This award is bestowed by the Australian Skeptics to 'the perpetrator of the most preposterous piece of paranormal or pseudo-scientific piffle'.
 In early 2017, the university unsuccessfully attempted to block their Bent Spoon nomination.
 This led to a number of articles appearing in the media taking an in-depth look at the National Institute of Complementary Medicine.
 The university was found to have accepted an untied gift of $10 million from the controversial supplement company, Blackmores.
 These funds would partly be used to establish a traditional Chinese medicine 'hospital' in Sydney's health precinct, Westmead.

+Student arrests

+In 2024, during a pro-Palestine protest in Paramatta South campus, police arrested two students after they had allegedly assaulted two security guards and two police officers.
+The two students were later granted bail.